 Mothers Would Hide Behind A Sheet While Holding Their Deceased Children

-These photos, called "hidden mother" pictures, were taken because the mother didn't want to be seen.
-So, she simply hid behind a sheet and held the baby in her arms.
-In some cases, the baby photographed wasn't dead, the mother was simply there to hold them still.
+These photos, called "hidden mother" pictures, were taken because the mother didn't want to be seen - she simply hid behind a sheet and held the baby in her arms.
+In some cases, the baby photographed wasn't deceased, the mother was simply there to hold them still.

 As a result, researchers often have a hard time determining which of these photos feature deceased babies.

-Artists Would Paint Open Eyeballs On The Dead's Eyelids
+Artists Would Paint Open Eyes Over The Deceased's Eyelids